Merl/DUit-Launcher/README.md

 * **Arguments** At the time of writing I am not aware of any companiontools that use arguments but some tools are written in e.g. Java.
 In that case you would select java.exe as your companiontool and then add "-jar path:\to\your\companiontool.jar" as Argument.

 ## Planed features
-* Advanced Add: Add from GitHub and auto update on new releases
+* Advanced Add: Add companiontools from GitHub and auto update on new releases
 * Manage Autoconfigurations
+* Make an installer?
+Maybe?

 ## Licensing
 Varying from the repo License the background picture and DU logo are taken from the [Dual Universe press kit](https://www.dualuniverse.game/contact) and property of [Novaquark](https://www.dualuniverse.game).